 - Preheat oven to 350 degrees F. Line a 12-cup standard muffin tin with paper liners and lightly coat the liners with nonstick cooking spray (or omit the liners and grease the muffin tin).
 Trust me on this--I did it once spraying and once without and they definitely stick!

-- Add the bananas, yogurt, eggs, vanilla, sugar, oats, baking powder, baking soda and salt (in that order) to a blender or food processor (a blender will get the mixture slightly smoother).
+- Add the bananas, applesauce, eggs/flax eggs, vanilla, sugar, oats, baking powder, baking soda and salt (in that order) to a blender or food processor (a blender will get the mixture slightly smoother).
 Process until well-blended.
 I prefer mine totally smooth, but if you like it more textured with the oats you can blend it for less time.
 If you do blend it for a long time, like I did, remember that the mixture heats up.
 It might melt your chocolate chips when you put it in, so be sure to check and allow it to cool if the batter is warm.

-- Pour the batter evenly into the muffin cups; the tins will be fairly full.
+- Pour the batter evenly into the muffin cups (about 1/4 cup).
 If you want a pop of chocolate on top, sprinkle a few chocolate chips on each muffin.
 Which, I don't know why you wouldn't!